Banacek: Production

 In preparation for the pilot and then the first and second seasons, the cast went to Boston and filmed a variety of background scenes.
 These scenes were then used through the series and are especially shown in the opening scenes, including Banacek rowing on the Charles River and walking through Government Center.
 In the pilot, Banacek's car pulls into his Beacon Hill home, the historic Second Harrison Gray Otis House located at 85 Mount Vernon Street.
 In other episodes, views are shown of the Public Garden, the entry to Felix's bookstore at 50 Beacon Street, and the Esplanade.
 The Boston-filmed pieces were done by a second unit and directed by Peppard himself.

 Reception

 Although the show had a mixture of humor and rather intricate plots, it never generated strong ratings.
 Despite this, the show was well received by critics.
 In addition, the Polish American Congress gave the series an award for portraying Polish Americans in a good manner.
+It also helped revive Peppard's career.

 Cancellation

-Banacek was well received by television critics, and as a result was picked up for a third season.
+Banacek was well received by television critics, and, as a result, was picked up for a third season.
 However, before the third season could start, Peppard quit the show to prevent his ex-wife Elizabeth Ashley from receiving a larger percentage of his earnings as part of their divorce settlement.
 The complication ended any chance of reviving Banacek during Peppard's lifetime.
 A&E continued rebroadcasts of Banacek in syndication.

+Both seasons of Banacek have been released on DVD under the TV Guide Presents banner.